 Whilst this is an 8 day Iceland ring road itinerary, it can easily be adapted for those with additional time or those who plan to rush around the Iceland ring road in 7 days or less.

-Whilst travelling in Iceland, I did hear of people driving the ring road in 6 days but personally, I feel this would be too rushed and if you don’t have the luxury of at least a week in Iceland, then I’d recommend focussing your energy on visiting the south and the west part of Iceland.
+Whilst travelling in Iceland, I did hear of people driving the Iceland ring road in 6 days but personally, I feel this would be too rushed and if you don’t have the luxury of at least a week in Iceland, then I’d recommend focussing your energy on visiting the south and the west part of Iceland and doing day trips.
 This also happens to be where most of the best stuff is anyway!
-I’ll be writing a shorter itinerary focusing on these areas soon so watch this space…
+I’ll be writing a shorter Iceland itinerary focusing on these areas soon so watch this space…

 In an ideal world, 10-14 days would be the perfect amount of time to explore Iceland. but in reality, many of us struggle to get a full 2 weeks off work and Iceland isn’t exactly cheap so affording 10-14 days in Iceland may be a push.
 However, I feel 8 days in Iceland is enough to comfortably cover all the main highlights and any extra days will be a bonus and allow you to travel more leisurely and explore more offbeat Iceland locations.

-Please bare in mind that if you are visiting in Winter, you will need to allow more time for driving the ring road as they days are short and daylight limited.
-Driving the ring road in 8 days is probably a bit ambitious in January and February without making too many unacceptable compromises.
+Please bear in mind that if you are visiting Iceland in the winter, then you will need to allow more time for driving the ring road as they days are short and daylight limited.
+Driving Iceland’s ring road in 8 days is probably a bit ambitious in January and February without making too many unacceptable compromises.
+So this 8 day Iceland ring road itinerary is probably most suitable for those travelling between March and November.

 When is the best time to drive the ring road in Iceland?